vEnhance/1802/src/flux.typ

   kind: table
 ) <table-magic-cross-prod-n-dS>

-Again, when actually doing flux calculation with bare hands, you only need the fifth column.
+Again, when actually doing flux calculation with bare hands, *you only need the fifth column*.
 And if you ever _do_ need the third and fourth column for some other reason, they can be derived instantly from the fifth column anyways.
-So the third and fourth column are only helpful insomuch as they might make the formula for the cylinder and sphere easier to remember.
+So the third and fourth column are only helpful insomuch as they might make the formula for the cylinder and sphere easier to remember or more conceptually intuitive.
-Otherwise they are pretty useless.
+But for practical calculation they are redundant and hence useless.

 == [RECIPE] Recipe for flux integrals with bare-hands parametrization